geronimo-iia/python-module-template/readme.md

   - `docs` group which can be installed with `poetry install --with docs`
 - add option for package mode: set it to false when you want to use Poetry only for dependency management but not for packaging.
 - Since python 3.12 and [PEP 696](https://peps.python.org/pep-0696/): I quit [mypy](https://mypy-lang.org/) for [pyright](https://github.com/microsoft/pyright), type checking should never be a pain...

+In 2025, with the new release of poetry 2.0.0, I wanna make an update:

+- use ruff as sucessor of isort and black (less dependency and tools)
+- refactor poe the poet plugin installation with `tool.poetry.requires-plugins`
+- simplify workflow and makefile
+- update pyproject.toml declaration as our Python standard evolve :)

 ## Usage